QubesOS/qubes-doc/system/gui.md

 All AppVM X applications connect to local (running in AppVM) Xorg server, that uses the following "hardware" drivers:

--   *dummy_drv* - video driver, that paints onto a framebuffer located in RAM, not connected to real hardware
+-   *dummyqsb_drv* - video driver, that paints onto a framebuffer located in RAM, not connected to real hardware
 -   *qubes_drv* - it provides a virtual keyboard and mouse (in fact, more, see below)

 For each AppVM, there is a pair of *qubes_gui* (running in AppVM) and *qubes_guid* (running in dom0) processes, connected over vchan.
 Main responsibilities of *qubes_gui* are: